Mother 3 fan translation: Release

 The localization patch was finished in October 2008.
 Though Tomato predicted the game would have "a couple dozen thousand downloads total", it was downloaded more than 100,000 times in its first week, not including downloads from other locations.
 The patch requires a ROM image file of the game to be used.
 Along with the translation, the team announced the Mother 3 Handbook, an English player's guide for the game that had been in development since June 2008.
 Wired reported the full-color, 200-page player's guide to be akin to a professional strategy guide, with quality "on par with ...
 Prima Games and BradyGames".
 Tomato released updated versions of the patch in 2009, 2014 and 2021.
 The patch is undergoing translation into languages including French, Italian, and Spanish, with translation tools released in 2014.

 Reception

 Frank Caron of Ars Technica wrote that the "massive undertaking ... stands as a massive success" and that the fan translation realized the dreams of many gamers including himself.
 He added that "one cannot even begin to fathom" why Nintendo would not release their own English localization.
-Kotakus Mike Fahey wrote that the translators were wrong to suggest purchasing official merchandise where players were unable to find an import copy.
+Kotakus Mike Fahey wrote that the translators were wrong to suggest purchasing official merchandise where players were unable to find an import copy to justify piracy.
 The Verge cited the two-year fan translation of Mother 3 as proof of the fanbase's dedication.
+Dustin Bailey of GamesRadar+ called the translation "excellent".